 - Consider that if you put ‘The Philippine Nomad’ they might think that you’re just concentrated on the Philippines — unless that’s what your travel blog is about.

 - Check its availability.
 Once you have a name in mind after following the aforementioned steps that I’ve stated in this guide of how to start a travel blog, it’s time to check if it’s available as a .com address.
+To do this, simply go to Bluehost to check.

 NOTE: If you still don’t have a name in mind — it’s okay!
 Just continue with step 3 below and decide on your blog name later!